Isaac-Wiebe/MAV_PROJECT/README.md

 ## BUILDING VELOCITY CONTROLLER

 STEP #1
 Navigate to the catkin_ws directory on the docker image.
-Call the command to build the ros package
+Call the command ```catkin build velocitycontroller rospy geometry_msgs```to build the ros package.

+STEP #2
+The velocity controller can now be run using ```rosrun velocitycontroller getuserinputpy.py``` and in a seperate terminal ```rosrun velocitycontroller publishheartbeat.py```.
+The publisher publishes the last known state of the user input.
+Press w or a to controll the drone's y velocity, press a or d to control the x velocity and press space bar or v to controll the drone's z velocity.
+To get the drone to hover, press 'x'.

 ## RUNNING PX4